Skip to content

 Turn down the music for a minute and just listen.
 Do you hear any new sounds?
 Grinding, knocking, squealing, or hissing noises are all red flags.
 The same goes for any new vibrations you feel through the steering wheel or the floor.
 These are often signs of worn-out parts or mechanical trouble.
 You should also keep an eye on your exhaust.
 A puff of white or black smoke when you start up might be normal, but persistent or unusually colored smoke signals a problem.
 For example, continuous white smoke could mean your engine has an internal coolant leak.

-Visible Leaks and Other Fluid Problems
+Spotting Leaks and Other Fluid Issues

 One of the easiest signs to spot is a puddle under your truck.
 If you notice drips or spots on your driveway or parking space, take a closer look.
 Your truck relies on a variety of fluids to run, from coolant and oil to transmission and power steering fluid.
 A leak of any kind means you’re losing something vital.
 You can sometimes identify the fluid by its color and consistency, but the most important step is to find the source of the leak.
 Letting it go can cause overheating, engine seizure, or other catastrophic failures that no one wants to deal with.